 Daily Reality

 You build your wiki passively.
+AI uses it actively.

 Why This Compounds Faster Than Other Approaches